paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 **(c) Grant program for historically black colleges and universities**

-(1) The Director may provide grants to historically black colleges and universities to provide programs of study in educational disciplines identified under subsection (a)(2) or described in paragraph (2).
+(1) The Director may provide grants to historically black colleges and universities and Predominantly Black Institutions to provide programs of study in educational disciplines identified under subsection (a)(2) or described in paragraph (2).

 (2) A grant provided under paragraph (1) may be used to provide programs of study in the following educational disciplines: